ClimateSmartAgCollab/HUB-Harmonization/README.md

 # First steps
 * Bookmark the [learning site](https://climatesmartagcollab.github.io/Documentation/) which will be continually updated with new information.
 * Participate in a [discussion](https://github.com/orgs/ClimateSmartAgCollab/discussions), ask your colleagues questions, request help with data schemas.
+You must be a member of this GitHub organization to see the discussions.
 * Document data you are generating using the [Semantic Engine](https://www.semanticengine.org).
 Publish these schemas in the [Schema library](https://climatesmartagcollab.github.io/HUB-Harmonization/).
 * Discover what data other teams are collecting - browse the [Schema library](https://climatesmartagcollab.github.io/HUB-Harmonization/).
 * See an opportunity for similar data collection?
 Add it to the [discussions](https://github.com/orgs/ClimateSmartAgCollab/discussions).
 The Data Hub will help with data standards development.